One Design Racing

 The objective of the change is to bring the configuration of the boat used for one design racing much closer to the configuration considered by most to be optimal for IRC handicap racing, which will make it simpler and potentially less expensive for boats to participate in both disciplines.

-The changes will come into force for the season commencing 1st January 2021, allowing those that have invested recently in new overlapping class sails to use those sails for the next two seasons and replace with non-overlapping headsails as the replacement cycle dictates.
+The changes came into force for the season commencing 1st January 2021.
 After that date, overlapping genoas will no longer be permitted for one-design racing.